We tend to look at ourselves with a critical eye when it comes to motherhood. Let's switch it up by taking a look at what we did right.

 Photo by Jess Bailey Designs from Pexels

-We tend to look at ourselves with a critical eye regarding motherhood, and we worry and fret about what we wish we could do over and fail to ponder what went well.
-With Mother’s Day upon us, let’s have a little fun and switch it up by looking at what we did right as mothers.
+We tend to look at ourselves critically regarding motherhood.
+We worry and fret about what we wish we could do over and fail to ponder what went well.
+With Mother’s Day upon us, let’s have fun and switch it up by looking at what we did right as mothers.
 However, to do this, we need to ask those who matter.

 If you are not a mom, please don’t stop reading.
 Other women who step in to add value to a child’s life are rare these days and treasures.
-You can make a significant contribution to the lives of your friend’s children, grandchildren, nieces, and nephews.
-Plus, it will be fun to reflect on what your mom got right.
+You can significantly contribute to the lives of your friend’s children, grandchildren, nieces, and nephews.
+Plus, it will be fun to reflect on what your Mom got right.

 What Did We Do Right?

-To find out how we made a positive impact, we must be brave enough to ask our children.
+We must be brave enough to ask our children how we made a positive impact.
 It doesn’t matter their age; little ones have lots to say.
-And even if your kiddos are grown adults, this will prove helpful in moving forward and knowing what parenting gems to pass on to the next generation.
+Even if your kiddos are grown adults, this will prove helpful in moving forward and knowing what parenting gems to pass on to the next generation.

 But first, let’s ponder what we think are the highlights of our parenting mission.
-Then we will compare what our children found valuable.
-Brace yourself—the information may differ but remember, this is all in fun.
+Then, we will compare what our children found valuable.
+Brace yourself—the information may differ, but remember, this is all for fun.

 Their answers might surprise you, and you might find a theme you want to carry forward.
 Plus, if you are not too keen on the information that shows up, it allows you to make some changes in the future.
 You can become the Mom you want them to remember.